yingko123/kickstarter-analysis/README.md

 ## Overview of Project
 The purpose of this analysis is to determine possible factors contribute to the success or failure of fundraising campaigns on the Kickstarter platform.
 The data is from a collection of over 4,000 historical Kickstarter campaign records from 2009 to 2017.

-Here is the link to the Excel file [Kickstarter_Challenge_Excel_File](Kickstarter_Challenge.xlsx)
+Here is the link to the Excel file that contain all of the data used in the "Kickstarter" tab

+[Kickstarter_Challenge_Excel_File](Kickstarter_Challenge.xlsx)

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 For this analysis, I use the pivot table to look the fundraising outcomes for all theater projects.
 In particular, I want to see if campaign launch month will have correlation to success or failure to the outcomes.
 I created below chart from the data